Lexar microSD 633x 128GB Review

 As SBC OS Drive

 Using these as storage for Steam or for system backups has not given me many issues when paired with BTRFS.
-In fact, I was using this with desktop Linux and the biggest issue was really the Chrome profile, the rest was mostly doing well.
+In fact, I was using this with desktop Linux and the biggest issue was really the Chrome profile, the rest was eMMC like.

 Conclusion